Bartosz-Lewandowski/Counter-Strike-Grenades-Classification/readme.md

 * TYPE: type of the grenade (smoke,flashbang,molotov)
 * map_name:  map on which the match was played (de_inferno, de_mirage)

-Data for the competition included training datasets consisting of grenade throw data from two major competitive maps:de_inferno and de_mirage, each grenade throw is labeled using a boolean value.
+Data for the competition included training datasets consisting of grenade throw data from two major competitive maps: de_inferno and de_mirage, each grenade throw is labeled using a boolean value.
 The meaning of the values in column ’LABEL’ is either correct throw (TRUE) or incorrect throw (FALSE).
 There are two sets of labeled training data:
 * train-grenades-de_inferno.csv:  features of 354 grenade throws on de_inferno map
 * train-grenades-de_mirage.csv:  features of 370 grenade throws on de_mirage map

-# How to run script
+# How to run scripts
 First of all download the necessary packages from requirements.txt
 ```
 pip install -r requirements.txt